tgoldenberg/brn-gitbook/chapter4_mvp.md

 [![GitHub logo](/images/github-logo.png "GitHub logo") Commit 7](https://github.com/buildreactnative/assemblies-tutorial/tree/ch-4.3) - "Commit 7 - render Messages view with fixture data"
 ***

+Notice we use the `InteractionManager` module.
+This prevents animation frames from dropping on navigator transitions, since the `MapView` can take up memory to render the map.
+Therefore, we ask the `InteractionManager` to wait until the navigator transtion is over before setting `ready` to `true`, which then renders our `MapView`.

 ## Summing Up